 - Plaque – like humans, pets can suffer from a build-up of plaque on their teeth.
 This is a soft sticky deposit that contains millions of bacteria and accumulates on teeth.
-If plaque is left to build up, it can form into a hard brownish rock-type material, commonly known as tartar.

 - Tartar – is very common and can only be removed through scaling and polishing the teeth.
-In pets, this procedure requires a general anaesthetic, so we strongly encourage owners to develop a good dental health regime from a young age to avoid dental surgery later on in life.
+For pets, this procedure requires a general anaesthetic, so we strongly encourage owners to develop a good dental health regime from a young age to avoid dental surgery later on in life.

 - Receding gums – If inflamed gums go unnoticed and are not treated, this can quickly snowball to bleeding, sore gums which recede away from the roots of the teeth.
 Should this occur, the teeth themselves become exposed to infection, potential loss and abscesses.